 South entrance (P3) stop location

-Take a few moments to discover the Park’s history, geography and ecosystems on the giant map in the reception area.
+Take a few minutes to learn about the Park’s history, geography and ecosystems by viewing the giant map in the reception area.
 Take a stroll on the Pioneers Trail, with interpretation panels that highlight the history of settlers in the Outaouais region and the Park’s forest diversity.

-From the paved pathway, you can get to the Lac-des-Fées Pathway, great for birding along the lakeshore.
-Trail 5, also called the Capital Pathway, leads to the Asticou Centre, Relais plein air and beyond.
+You can get to Lac-des-Fées Pathway via the paved pathway, which is great for bird watching along the lakeshore.
+Trail 5, also called the Capital Pathway, leads to the Asticou Centre, Relais plein air, and further beyond.

 Pink Lake Lookout stop location